Новости

 13/10/2025

 In September SCA Managing Partner Andrew Afanasiev and long-time real estate and retail trade project stream lead, Korean studies expert Anna Stebenkova jointly published a book commemorating the 35th anniversary of Russian - South Korean diplomatic relations (Sep 30, 2025).
-The book examines the development and current status of bilateral cultural ties, as well as humanitarian exchanges in areas such as tourism, education, religion, and national cuisine.
+The book, titled "Russia and Republic of Korea: Continuous Dialogue of Cultures", examines the development and current status of bilateral cultural ties, as well as humanitarian exchanges in areas such as tourism, education, religion, and national cuisine.
 The authors set out to determine what has been successful over the last century and a half of close bilateral ties, and what needs to be improved in corresponding spheres, plus possible directions for strengthening cooperation.
 This became the third book over the last five years where Andrew Afanasiev served as both editor-in-chief and co-author or key contributor.

 A bevy of experts in both countries have contributed essays describing their love for, respectively, Russian or South Korean culture, impressions of life in either country, and memorable cultural events.
 The essay writers included several former Ambassadors to both countries, renowned scholars, and representatives of cultural institutions and large corporations.
 Some of these experts also outlined their views on the prospects and ways of furtherning mutually beneficial cultural cooperation.
 The book also explores the success of the "Korean wave", Hallyu, worldwide and in Russia in particular, its key drivers and success factors, plus similarities and differences in perceptions and preferences in culture between Russians and South Koreans.